ARMmbed/GettingStartedmbedOS/Docs/index.md

 ### The quick guides

-* [Setting up your machine](installation.md): installing yotta, the build tool for mbed OS.
+* [Setting up your machine](installation.md): Installing yotta, the build tool for mbed OS.

-* [Your first mbed OS application](FirstProjectmbedOS.md): a simple example to get you going.
+* [Your first mbed OS application](FirstProjectmbedOS.md): A simple example to get you going.

 ### The mbed OS user guide